Which place is cheaper, Madrid or Amsterdam?

-Madrid is a compact, friendly, and cultural city.
+Madrid is a authentic, cultural, and diverse city.
 With plenty of activities and things to do, it's a huge city that draws plenty of visitors.
 And you can't forget about the museums, nightlife, and live music.

 Let's take a look at the differences and similarities between Madrid and Amsterdam.
 Then, you can decide for yourself which place is better for your next trip.

 Known for it's food and restaurant scene, Madrid is always at the top of any foodie's travel list.
 The city has a mix of flavors that come from all of Spain.
+There are amazing markets where you can grab a meal or snack.
+There are also many high quality restaurants around town where you're guaranteed a good meal.
 Local favorites include roast suckling pig, Spanish omelette, and meat and chickpea stew.

 Amsterdam may not make the list for most foodies, but you'll find what you need while you're in town.
 Food is expensive in this city, particularly in the touristy areas.
 There are some markets that sell great local items and the dessert cafes are awesome!

-The nightlife in Amsterdam is well established with world renowned clubs and venues.
+Amsterdam is a destination that you simply have to visit at least once for nightlife.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

-Madrid is a world class party destination.
+Madrid offers plenty to do in the evening.
 Many tourists and international students hang out in the Huertas area, while Malasaña has a bohemian, hipster vibe with small clubs that play indie music.
 Chueca is a fun area that's known for being gay-friendly with many good bars.
 Finally, you'll find that the area around Avenida de Brasil is where famous DJs often perform.

 Live music enthusiatsts will find something to enjoy in either Amsterdam or Madrid.